lvgl/lv_apps/src/lv_settings/README.md

 As it's shown in the example a new page is created with `lv_settings_create_page` from the `act_item`.
 `act_item`'s `name` will be the title of the new page.
-If further pages are opened from this page, and the "Back" button in child on a child page,  `LV_EVENT_REFRESH` will be sent to `act_item` to create the page and items again.
+If further pages are opened from this page, and the "Back" button is clicked on a child page,  `LV_EVENT_REFRESH` will be sent to `act_item` to create the page and items again.

 ### Item events
 Typically, items other than `LV_SETTINGS_TYPE_LIST_BTN`, are not used to create new pages.
-The event callback of the items receive `LV_EVENT_CLICKED` or `LV_EVENT_VALUE_CHANGE` depending on the type of the item.
+The event callback of the items receives `LV_EVENT_CLICKED` or `LV_EVENT_VALUE_CHANGE` depending on the type of the item.

 It's up to the developer how to organize the events but there are few typical patterns:
 1. Create an event function for every item.
 For example `slider1_event_cb`, `slider2_event_cb`, `slider3_event_cb`...